precap/dcc-ex.github.io/docs/ex-turntable/overview.rst

 Next Steps
 ==========

-Now that you have a general overview of EX-Turntable's features and capabilities, click the "next" button see what is needed to create an |EX-TT|.
+Now that you have a general overview of EX-Turntable's features and capabilities, click the 'Next' button see what is needed to create an |EX-TT|.